PrasadSrimalPerera/Customized-Windows-for-MFC-Applications/ReadMe.txt

 The application wizard has created this TestWindow application for you.
 This application not only demonstrates the basics of using the Microsoft Foundation Classes but is also a starting point for writing your application.

-This file contains a summary of what you will find in each of the files that make up your TestWindow application.
+For more details refer the artical here : http://www.codeproject.com/Articles/31399/A-Customized-Window-for-MFC-Applications This file contains a summary of what you will find in each of the files that make up your TestWindow application.